 What’s your preference – habit or achievement?

-And of course, when you’re ready to start achieving those goals you set, be sure to take part in my goal success program here.
+And of course, when you’re ready to start achieving those goals you set, be sure to take part in my goal success course here.